TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

                for next in nexts:
                    yield next()
            except StopIteration:
-               # Remove the iterator we just exhausted from the cycle.
+               # Remove the iterator we just exhausted kutoka the cycle.
                num_active -= 1
                nexts = cycle(islice(nexts, num_active))